-K-State Division of Biology is host to a Research Experiences for Undergraduates site program.
+K-State Division of Biology is host to a Research Experiences for Undergraduates (REU) Site program.
 The theme for this 10 week summer program is Ecology and Evolution in Changing Environments: Mechanisms to Responses.
-I coordinate the program with Ted Morgan.
-Please visit the REU program webpage for more details.
+I coordinate the program with Ted Morgan, and I also have mentored REU students in invertebrate biology research projects.
+Please visit the REU program webpage for more details on the program and specific research projects.
 For K-State students looking for a longer research experiences, look at the URM program.

 Few people, at least in the United States, realize that most of the earthworms they are familiar with are not native to North America.
 Many of these earthworm species are also invasive.
 Much of my research over the last 5 years has focused on Asian earthworm invasions, and I am planning to continue this line of research.
 In the future I'll be assembling information about this topic on the resources page.

 I am interested in descriptive taxonomy of both earthworms and millipedes.
 My work is primarily morphological, but I believe that an approach which combines both molecular and morphological information is best.
 I am currently working on describing new species of millipedes from Tennessee, North Carolina, Georgia, and Arkansas.
 As part of my taxonomic work I have identified millipedes from several All-Taxa Biodiversity Inventories, including those at Great Smoky Mountains National Park, Boston Harbor Islands, and the recent Yellowstone National Park BioBlitz.

 One of the main questions in my research is simply: How do millipedes affect soil properties?
 In collaboration with Richard Jeannotte (now at UC-Davis), we are examining how Eurymerodesmus mundus collected from Konza Prairie affects microbial communities and soil properties.